lukefleed/website/src/data/blog/two-pass-lanczos.md

 }
 ```

-We start by initializing storage for the scalars, using a capacity hint to prevent reallocations.
+We allocate vectors for the coefficients with a capacity hint to avoid reallocations:

 ```rust
 let mut alphas = Vec::with_capacity(k);
 let mut betas = Vec::with_capacity(k - 1);
 ```

-Then, we create the iterator, which allocates its three internal work vectors.
-After this point, the hot path is allocation-free.
-The main loop just drives the iterator and collects the results.
+Then we construct the iterator.
+This allocates the three work vectors once.
+After this point, the hot path is allocation-free:

 ```rust
 let mut lanczos_iter = LanczosIteration::new(operator, b, k, b_norm)?;